DiffFacto: Controllable Part-Based 3D Point Cloud Generation with Cross Diffusion: Conclusion

 This document supplements our submission \methodname: Controllable Part-Based 3D Point Cloud Generation with Cross Diffusion.
-In particular, we provide detailed derivations and proofs of our training objective (Sec~\ref{sec:obj-derivation}) and generalized forward kernel (Sec~\ref{sec:gen_kernel}), additional experiment comparisons and results (Sec~\ref{sec:additional_experiments}), and additional details on our network (Sec~\ref{sec:network}), implementation (Sec~\ref{sec:implementation}) and experiment set-ups (Sec~\ref{sec:experiment_setup}), then conclude with future work and limitations (Sec~\ref{sec:future_work}).
+In particular, we provide detailed derivations and proofs of our training objective (Sec~\ref{sec:obj-derivation}) and generalized forward kernel (Sec~\ref{sec:gen_kernel}), additional experiment comparisons and results (Sec~\ref{sec:additional_experiments}), and additional details on our network (Sec~\ref{sec:network}), implementation (Sec~\ref{sec:implementation}) and experiment set-ups (Sec~\ref{sec:experiment_setup}).

-\subsection{Objective Derivation}
+\section{Objective Derivation}

 We derive the evidence lower bound presented in Sec.
 4.1 of our main paper.
 Let $Q_{\bm{\varphi}}(\mathbf{Z}, \TAll|S)$ be a variational family with the following factorization

 where we learn independent $Q_{\varphi_j}\paren{Z_j|\hat{S}_j} \forall j$, \ie our part stylizers, as a variational encoder that is parameterized as a Gaussian distribution with learnable mean and diagonal variance.
 Since given an input segmented shape $S$, its corresponding part transformations $\mathbf{T}$ is known, then the distribution $Q\paren{\TAll|S}$ is deterministic.
 Furthermore, we highlight that each of the encoders $Q_{\varphi_j}$ only takes in the canonicalized part $\hat{S}_j$ as input, which enables us to model the prior distribution $P(Z_j)$ to only encode information about the part style and not of its size and scale.
 With this variational family, we can write the evidence lower bound as: